FreedomBen/breakout71/Readme.md

 The "engine" could be better

+- on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"
 - add pointer lock when game is running (lock to play area )https://mdn.github.io/dom-examples/pointer-lock/
 - hide cursor options
 - offline mode with service worker